Skip to content

 Joint EU reserve: rescEU

-The European Union’s rescEU system consists of various reserves to prepare for various disasters.
+The European Union’s rescEU system consists of reserves designed to prepare for various disasters.
 There are two rescEU stockpiles in Finland:

-- The rescEU Medical Stockpile, which prepares for cross-border health threats, as well as mass casualty incidents.
+• the rescEU Medical Stockpile, which prepares for cross-border health threats and mass casualty incidents.

-Read more about the rescEU stockpiles in Finland, as well as the EU Civil Protection Mechanism, which delivers help to countries that need it.
+Read more about the rescEU stockpiles in Finland, as well as the EU Civil Protection Mechanism, which channels assistance to countries that need it.

-The rescEU CBRN stockpile project (rescEU CBRN) began in 2023.
-The materials stored are used to prepare for chemical (C), biological (B), radiological (R) and nuclear (N) threats.
+Work to establish the first rescEU stockpile in Finland, i.e. the rescEU CBRN Stockpile, began in 2023.
+The materials stored in the stockpile are used to prepare for chemical (C), biological (B), radiological (R) and nuclear (N) threats.

 Creation of the second rescEU stockpile (rescEU Medical) in Finland began in 2024.
 This project stockpiles medical materials and medicines.

-The rescEU stockpiles are intended for countries of the EU Civil Protection Mechanism in situations where the requesting country’s internal resources are insufficient to respond to a crisis or an emergency and the country request an international assistance.
+The rescEU stockpiles in Finland are intended for Member States and countries that have joined the EU Civil Protection Mechanism in situations where the requesting country’s internal resources are insufficient to respond to a crisis or emergency.
+The materials must be ready for delivery to a disaster or crisis area within 12 hours of an offer of assistance being accepted.

-The EU commission covers the establishing and maintenance cost of the stockpiles.
-Finland’s two stockpiles will have a total value of nearly EUR 305 million.
-Currently, funding for these projects will last until the autumn of 2026.
+The European Commission covers all the establishing and maintenance costs of the stockpiles.
+Finland’s two stockpiles have a total value of nearly EUR 305 million.
+Funding for these projects will continue until the end of 2028.

-In Finland, the projects are implemented by a consortium of the Ministry of the Interior, the Ministry of Social Affairs and Health, the Finnish Institute for Health and Welfare, the National Emergency Supply Agency, and the Radiation and Nuclear Safety Authority.
+In Finland, the projects are being carried out by a consortium involving the Ministry of the Interior, the Ministry of Social Affairs and Health, the Finnish Institute for Health and Welfare, the National Emergency Supply Agency, and the Radiation and Nuclear Safety Authority.

 rescEU CBRN Stockpile

-Additionally, the stockpile will include chemical and radiation measuring equipment, as well as testing kits for identifying biological material.
-A significant share of the materials are medicines and antibodies required in CBRN situations.
-The stockpiles will also contain vaccines for many infectious diseases of various kinds.
+The stockpiles contain protective equipment such as overalls, face masks, gloves, footwear, protective eyewear and helmets.
+They also include chemical and radiation measuring equipment and testing kits for identifying biological material.
+A significant proportion of the materials consists of medicinal products needed in CBRN situations.
+The stockpiles also contain vaccines for various serious infectious diseases.

-Materials stored in the CBRN stockpiles are intended for both first responders and the civilian population in various CBRN accidents and crises such as a chemical or nuclear plant incident, terrorist attack, or cross-border epidemic.
+Materials stored in the CBRN stockpiles are intended for use by both first responders and the civilian population in different CBRN incidents and accidents, such as chemical or nuclear power plant accidents, terrorist attacks or cross-border epidemics.

-In total, the project carries a cost of EUR 242 million.
-In scope, the project’s scale is significant and is the first strategic CBRN capacity in Europe.
+The project’s total costs amount to EUR 242 million.
+The project is significant in scale and constitutes the first strategic CBRN capacity in Europe.

 Project managers: